Avarian Sabre about 1000 A.D.

 - Blade length approx. 69 cm

-- Guard width approx. 10 cm
+- Length of the cross-guard approx. 10 cm

 - The center of gravity (POB) is about 11 cm (sharp blade) and about 13 cm (blunt blade) away from the parry